 I love upcycling!
-It saves me money and I reduce the amount of things that go into the landfill.
-I avoid excessive rubbish and essentially I won’t consume raw materials that are costing the earth.
+It saves me money, and I reduce the number of things that go into landfills.
+I avoid excessive rubbish, and essentially, I won’t consume raw materials that are costing the earth.

-“Did you know that Australia is the second highest producer of waste per person in the world at approximately 650 kilograms per person.
-The average Australian family of four people makes enough rubbish in one year to completely fill a three-bedroom house from floor to ceiling” Transpacific Industries Group.
+“Did you know that Australia is the second-highest producer of waste per person in the world at approximately 650 kilograms per person?
+The average Australian family of four people makes enough rubbish to fill a three-bedroom house from floor to ceiling in one year.”
+Transpacific Industries Group.

 Author: Laila Helena